1960 Pacific typhoon season: Tropical Storm Agnes

+Agnes formed northeast of Luzon on August 10.
+It turned northwest and developed into a tropical storm.
+The storm made landfall in Taiwan.
+It entered the South China Sea and weakened into a tropical depression.
+The storm dissipated on August 18.

 Typhoon Bess

+Bess was a category 1 typhoon with a weird track.
+It affected the coast of Tokyo.
+Bess later became an extrotropical storm and dissipated in the Bering strait on August 26.

 Typhoon Carmen

 A sharp trough of low pressure organized into a tropical depression on August 16.
 It moved northward, quickly strengthening to an 85 mi/h typhoon.
 Carmen lost intensity as it continued to the north, and made landfall on South Korea as a 50 mi/h tropical storm on the 23rd.
 The storm brought 50 ft waves to the Korean peninsula, flooding coastal cities and sinking ships offshore.
 In all, Carmen caused 24 casualties and $2 million in damage (1960 USD).

 Carmen is known for having the largest eye of any tropical cyclone in recorded history, tied with Typhoon Winnie in 1997.
 Radar data from Okinawa, Japan indicated that it was more than 200 mi across.

 Typhoon Della

 The monsoon trough spawned a tropical storm in the open Western Pacific on August 20.
 Della moved to the northwest, strengthening to a typhoon on the 22nd before looping to the north-northwest.
 After peaking at 110 mi/h, Della weakened and hit southern Japan as a minimal typhoon.
 It accelerated to the northeast and became extratropical on the 31st.
 A landslide on Nishinomiya killed 38 road workers, while another 17 people were killed throughout the country from heavy flooding.
 Damages from the storm were estimated at $19 million.